 Lisbon is a great city to gain experience in the tourism and hospitality field, and its coastal setting (and proximity to other scenic cities) will get your creative juices flowing for a fulfilling career in marketing.

 If Portugal’s high quality of life index isn’t convincing enough, an internship in one of the most beautiful cities in the world will surely have you packing your bags and hopping on a plane.

 Regardless of whether or not you pursue an internship abroad in any of our top recommended cities, it's important that your search takes into consideration the match between a location's particular industries and your professional goals, your practical language abilities, and your desired region of focus.

 You also want to make sure the places you have your heart set on interning are both accessible for young professionals and provide a stimulating personal travel experience.

-This post was originally published in April 2018, and was updated in October 2019.
+This post was originally published in April 2018, and was updated in October 2019 and November 2020.